1heking/jackett/README.md

 # jackett-okteto
-Jackett for Okteto Cloud
+Jackett for Docker containers!

 ## Running
-For quick use, use this repo directly and deploy it to Okteto Cloud.
+For quick use, use this repo directly and deploy it.
 Customize `docker-compose.yml` as you want if needed.